cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

     >**Note:** To exit minicom press "ctrl + a" release them and press "x"

-After this steps you will see how publisher (running in Olimex board) and subscriber (running in the Linux system) share messages.
+After these steps, you will see how the publisher (running in Olimex board) and the subscriber (running in the Linux system) share messages.